Neil Rudolph – Chair

 Andrew is a managing partner at Hanson Bridgett law firm and was appointed to the Marin Community Foundation board of trustees in 2015.
 He is secretary of the Bay Area Council, serves on its executive committee and is the chair of its government relations committee.
 He and his wife, Susi, have three children.

 Janine has spent more than two decades in operating, risk management and finance roles in financial services, including leadership roles with the California Public Employees’ Retirement System and Barclays Global Investors.
-She is currently Director of Capital Markets Policy and Outreach at the Sustainability Accounting Standards Board.
+She is currently Chief Executive Officer at the Sustainability Accounting Standards Board.

 Lynne LaMarca Heinrich